 Unscrupulous Security Deposit Scams

-Prior to public used of the Internet, some landlords placed reasonable sounding rentals ad in the local newspaper, interviewed several potential renters and required a security deposit of a few hundred dollars from each applicant.
+Prior to public use of the internet, some landlords placed reasonable-sounding rental ads in the local newspaper, interviewed several potential renters and required a security deposit of a few hundred dollars from each applicant.
 This is not ethical.

 These landlords kept all of the deposits, while renting to only one applicant.
 Locally established Tenants Unions involved themselves and helped to largely end this security deposit scam.